aliirz/twitter-convowall/README.md

 # Twitter Convowall - Project tweets on the big screen at parties, talks, conferences, and offices

 Convowall is an easy-to-customize, themeable, jQuery-based Twitter conversation wall that can be used to project tweets on a big screen.
-This is based on the Twitter walls we run at the [Shorty Awards](http://shortyawards.com), an awards competition and event that the New York Times has called "The Oscars for Twitter".
+This is based on the Twitter walls we run at the [Shorty Awards](http://shortyawards.com).
 It has been generalized to allow for more flexible options and multiple themes.

 # Examples